adampmoss/CreareSEO/README.md

 ## About CreareSEO for Magento

-This is a free Magento extension has a range of features that helps Magento become more compliant with the latest SEO standards.
+This is a free Magento extension has a range of features that helps Magento become more compliant with the latest search engine standards.
 The ultimate aim is for your store to rank better in Google by making small adjustments to your store's configuration.

-This extension is no longer available on Magento Connect
+**This extension is no longer available on Magento Connect.**

 ### Compatibility